-The exchange agent may impose reasonable and customary terms and conditions upon the acceptance of certificates in order to effect an orderly exchange.
+The Exchange Agent may impose reasonable and customary terms and conditions upon the acceptance of Old Certificates in order to effect an orderly exchange.

-Notwithstanding the foregoing, neither the exchange agent nor Star Gas Partners, Petro/Mergeco, Inc. or Petro shall be liable to any former common stockholder for any amount properly delivered to a public official pursuant to applicable abandoned property, escheat or similar laws.
+Notwithstanding the foregoing, neither the Exchange Agent nor the Partnership, Petro/Mergeco, Inc. or Petro shall be liable to any former Common Stockholder for any amount properly delivered to a public official pursuant to applicable abandoned property, escheat or similar laws.

-Recordholders of common stock and junior preferred stock immediately before the effective time who comply with the certificate exchange procedures will be entitled to receive distributions from Star Gas Partners in respect of the number of senior subordinated units or common units, as the case may be, into which their shares of common stock or junior preferred stock have been converted.
+Holders of record of Common Stock and Junior Preferred Stock immediately prior to the Effective Time will thereafter be entitled, subject to compliance with the certificate exchange procedures, including submission of an executed Transfer Application, to receive distributions from the Partnership in respect of the number of Senior Subordinated Units or Common Units, as the case may be, into which their shares of Common Stock or Junior Preferred Stock have been converted.